zbyju/obsidian/1. Fleeting notes/PDB/Methods of evaluating JOIN.md

 - Inner table is indexed on the join column

 # 2. Hash Join
-Build a hash table on the join key of the smaller table.
-Scan the larger table to find matching rows.
+Build a hash table on the join key.
+Compare groups with same hash value.

 ##### Pros:
 - Faster than nested loops